nhayenquynh/Gold-Recovery-Prediction/README.md

 To complete the project, you may want to use documentation from pandas, matplotlib, and sklearn.

-# Project Instructions & Questions to Answer
+# Project Instructions & Questions to Answer:

 1. Prepare the data